 From keyword research to competitor analysis, spreadsheets power the SEO industry that helps organizations optimize their digital assets for search engines.

-This involves tracking data about your website and the websites of your competitors to see how they’re performing.
+With the help of a spreadsheet, you can better keep track of the data about your website and your competitors’ websites to see how they’re performing.

 11. Content Marketing

 Content marketing is the practice of creating and sharing content in order to attract and retain customers.